Expert advice on networking and how it can significantly aid your career development.

-Networking put simply, is meeting informally with others who have common interests which could potentially benefit your business or personal needs.
+Networking, put simply, is meeting informally with others who have common interests that could potentially benefit your business or personal needs.

 Many of today's senior managers and directors spend time attending networking events and are members of clubs and associations in order to network with fellow peers and potential prospects.